Old Photographs - Some thoughts on card mounts and dating

 The size of the image on early cartes and cabinet photographs will vary as these were probably trimmed by hand.
 Later suppliers would provide photographic papers in pre-cut sizes.
 The Union Photographic Co of 53 Worcester Street, Birmingham was offering in 1902:

 The two cartes de visite below from the 1890s are on standard sized carte de visite mounts, with impressed rectangles for the photographic print and with the print area approximating to the size of a cigarette card.
 The print sizes are respecticely 70 x 37 mm and 63 x 37mm.
 Both have the photographer's details impressed into the mount - these are George Pendrey FRPS, Nottingham and J Kerby and Son, Ipswich and Harwich.
 The Kerby example has an embossed pattern of plant leaves, while the Pendrey example is plain grey card with a gilt edge.
-Both have plain backs.
-It is not known at this stage whether these are simply examples from the very wide range of different carte de visite mounts available or whether this size of image within a carte de visite had a specific name.
+Below this is a third carte, image size 34 x 55 mm, on cream card, with rounded corners and impressed photographer's name "Frank Hull, New Barnet".
+All three have plain backs.
+It is not known at this stage whether these are simply examples from the very wide range of different carte de visite mounts available or whether cartes such as these, with smaller sized images, had a specific name.

 Rounded or square?
 Again the conventional wisdom is that the rounded corners became popular later.
 Again, the innovation seems to have come relatively early.